Sparse high-dimensional linear regression with a partitioned empirical Bayes ECM algorithm: Simulation Studies

+This data generation scheme results in dependence within $\X$ and $\bgamma$.
+For $\X$, $\Sigma_{s}$ has decaying covariance away from the (unit) diagonal.
+Thus, the dependence between predictors ranges from strong to (essentially) zero, similar to real data.
+Additionally, because $\bgamma$ is randomly generated in each iteration, the results average over a range of possible true non-null configurations, which include one, two, or more clusters of non-null predictors (see Section C of the Supplementary Materials for examples of $\bgamma\be$ and $\X$).
+The settings were varied over all combinations of $M\in (20^2,50^2,10^4)$, $\pi \in (0.01,0.05,0.1)$, $\eta \in (0.3,0.5,0.8)$, and $\sigma^2$ was such that the signal-to-noise ratio $SNR = Var(\X_i\bgamma\be)/\sigma^2 \approx 1$ or $2$.
+All simulations used $n=400$ data points and were ran for $B=1000$ iterations.

 Algorithms \ref{algo.1} and \ref{algo.A} were used to fit one-at-a-time and all-at-once versions of PROBE.
-The comparison methods included LASSO, adaptive LASSO (ALASSO), ridge regression, SCAD, and MCP, along with the EM for spike-and-slab \citep[EMVS,][]{RocGeo14}, spike-and-slab Lasso \citep[SSLASSO,][]{RocGeo18}, sparse variational Bayes \citep[SPARSEVB,][]{RaySza22}, VB for spike-and-slab priors \citep[VARBVS,][]{CarSte12}, and an MCMC empirical Bayes approach using Gaussian slab priors \citep[EBREG,][]{Maretal17}.
-To fit the penalization methods, the penalty parameter that minimized the $10$-fold cross-validation (CV) MSE was found using \texttt{glmnet} \citep[for LASSO and ALASSO,][]{Frietal10} and \texttt{ncvreg} \citep[for SCAD and MCP,][]{BreHua11}.
-To fit the Bayesian methods, the settings of the hyperparameters used values relatively consistent with the default settings for the packages and (at times) the true values of some parameters were used (see Section A of the Supplementary Material for full details).
+The comparison methods included LASSO, adaptive LASSO \citep[ALASSO,][]{Zou06}, minimax concave penalty \citep[MCP,][]{Zha10}, Ridge regression \citep{HoeKen70}, smoothly clipped absolute deviation penalty \citep[SCAD,][]{FanLi01}, along with the EM for spike-and-slab \citep[EMVS,][]{RocGeo14}, spike-and-slab LASSO \citep[SSLASSO,][]{RocGeo18}, sparse variational Bayes \citep[SPARSEVB,][]{RaySza22}, VB for spike-and-slab priors \citep[VARBVS,][]{CarSte12}, and an MCMC empirical Bayes approach using Gaussian slab priors \citep[EBREG,][]{Maretal17}.
+To fit the penalization methods, the penalty parameter that minimized the $10$-fold cross-validated (CV) MSE was found using \texttt{glmnet} \citep[for LASSO and ALASSO,][]{Frietal10} and \texttt{ncvreg} \citep[for SCAD and MCP,][]{BreHua11}.
+To fit the Bayesian methods, the settings of the hyperparameters used values relatively consistent with the default settings for the packages, and (at times) the true values of some parameters were used (see Section A of the Supplementary Material for full details).
 In practice, these parameters could be further refined to improve performance.
-The EBREG results are based on $100$ iterations due to its computational complexity, and it was not included with $M=400$ due to issues with setting the prior when LASSO results in a null model.
-The results from ridge-regression and EMVS are not shown they were not competitive with the other methods.
+The EBREG results are based on $100$ iterations due to their computational complexity, and it was not included with $M=400$ due to issues with setting the prior when LASSO results in a null model.
+The results from Ridge regression and EMVS are not shown as they were not competitive with the other methods.

-The performance of the models was quantified with the root of the average mean squared error (RMSE) of estimates of $\X_i\bgamma\be$ and $\bgamma\be$.
-To facilitate comparisons over the many situations that were considered we utilize the relative RMSE (RRMSE).
+The performance of the models was quantified with the root of the average mean squared error (RMSE) of estimates of $\X_i\bgamma\be$ (over all $i$) and $\gamma_m\beta_m$ (over all $m$).
+To facilitate comparisons over the many situations that were considered, we utilize the relative RMSE (RRMSE).
 For setting $s$ and method $j$, RRMSE is defined by